EDGENortheastern/oodd-with-Java-bits/README.md

 ## 🧩 Java Files

 ### `Student.java`

 Defines a simple `Student` class with two private fields: `name` and `age`.
 These fields are **encapsulated**, meaning they cannot be accessed directly from outside the class.
 Instead, they can be accessed through public **getter** and **setter** methods.

 Key ideas:

 - Private fields: `private String name;` and `private int age;`
 - Public getters: `getName()` and `getAge()`
-- Public setters (not shown in screenshot but typically included) ensure data validation
+- Public setters ensure data validation

 ### `EncapsulationDemo.java`

 Contains the `main()` method that creates a `Student` object, sets its properties using setters, and prints the results.
 This file demonstrates how to **safely interact** with encapsulated data.